ritviksahajpal/yield_forecasting/_sources/content/condition/analysis.md

 Here we examine how to put together a basic crop condition analysis using the AgMet Indicators and related graphics.

-### Temporal and Spatial Analysis of Crop Condition Analysis
+### Temporal and Spatial Crop Condition Analysis in Kenya

 ![](../../images/agmet/GAUL_Kenya_Rift_Valley_Maize_1_2022.jpg)